odea-project/qAlgorithms/report/report.md

 **5) Points Outside the 3-sigma Interval**

-The vast majority of bins for this condition was fulfilled did not have overlap with the other tests.
-Bins for which only points outside the 3-Sigma interval were detected account for 47% of all bins which were selected due to a positive test and are 83% of all points in selected bins.
+The vast majority of bins for this condition was fulfilled, did not have overlap with the other tests.
+Bins for which only points outside the 3-Sigma interval were detected account for 47% of all bins that were selected due to a positive test and are 83% of all points in selected bins.
-The average bin lenght if this condition applies is 403.
+The average bin length if this condition applies is 403.
 It is a reasonable assumption that this condition does not imply sub-ideal binning, since for large bins the likelihood of at least one outlier is increased.
-For the test to have proper weight, it should test for the likelihood of the furthest value to belong to the bin using for example a t-test.
+For the test to have proper weight, it should test for the likelihood of the furthest value to belong to the bin using, for example, a t-test.

 With the given test parameter, the largest overlap is with condition 4).
 This is intuitively evident, since with larger asymmetry the likelihood